 Although the Lexus is not an easy to car to park on NYC streets, you likely wouldn’t want to leave a nearly $60,000 car on a narrow Manhattan street.
 But the smooth ride let us glide over cobblestones and bumpy roads in a cosseted luxe interior.
 There is plenty of room for a family of five, and a dog.
 And all the things you buy at Hudson Yards (high rise and office building not included).

 The Western Yard portion of the development hasn’t yet opened.
-And Edge, purported to be the highest sky deck on the Western Hemisphere, opens in March.
-The observation deck, sure to star in many Instagram posts, has a glass floor that lets you feel suspended in the air.
+The Edge, purported to be the highest sky deck on the Western Hemisphere, opened briefly in March, then shut down for Covid-19.
+The observation deck just reopened, at reduced capacity.